-To identify weather and climate stations for each park unit in the MIDN we selected only those stations located within 20 km of the MIDN park units.
-This buffer distance was selected in an attempt to include at least a few automated stations from major networks such as SAO, but also to keep the size of the stations lists to a reasonable number.

-The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather/climate station networks in MIDN.
+To identify stations for each park unit in APHN, we selected only those that were located within a specified buffer distance of the APHN park units.
+This buffer distance was 10 km for BLRI.
+For all other APHN parks, this buffer distance was set at 30 km.
+We selected these buffer distances in an attempt to include at least a few automated stations from major networks such as SAO, while at the same time keeping the number of identified stations down to a reasonable number.
+The station locator maps presented in Chapter 4 were designed to show clearly the spatial distributions of all major weather/climate station networks in APHN.
 We recognize that other mapping formats may be more suitable for other specific needs.